 Elsewhere in Canada, the Oxford & Cambridge Society of Montreal held a fireside chat with Professor Margaret MacMillan, the former Warden of St Antony’s College in mid June, on why states have historically wandered onto the path of civil conflict, and how they have succeeded or failed to find the way to peace.

-The Oxford Alumni Association of New York has relaunched its Breakfast Speaker Series as evening online speaker sessions - its next event is on Thursday, 30 July with Rhodes scholar Wes Moore, CEO of Robin Hood - one of the largest anti-poverty forces in the nation.
-Wes - a bestselling author, combat veteran and social entrepreneur - will share his experiences from the armed forces, private sector, non-profit world, and beyond.
+The Oxford Alumni Association of New York has relaunched its Breakfast Speaker Series as evening online speaker sessions - its last event was on 8 October with Rhodes scholar Wes Moore, CEO of Robin Hood - one of the largest anti-poverty forces in the nation.
+Wes - a bestselling author, combat veteran and social entrepreneur - shared his experiences from the armed forces, private sector, non-profit world, and beyond.
 The group is also offering to pair alumni up for virtual coffee chats by asking them for their interests via an online form and matching them accordingly.

 And the Oxford Entrepreneurs Network (North America) - a group of 1,100 Oxonians focussed on development, education, angel funding and networking among entrepreneurs in all industries - has moved its activities online with much success.
 At the start of April, its New York chapter held an event on Zoom, followed by the San Francisco chapter, whose event had 50 sign-ups and a waiting list of 150.

 Do please let us know what your alumni group is doing to stay connected with and support one another.